 In any case, EJE's competitive effects arguments are flat wrong.
 Economics dictate that a trunk line will not accept a lower level of service from a partially-owned subsidiary if an independent switch carrier can perform better.
 The competitive marketplace and the ever-increasing service demands of customers mandate this.
-Conrail's current willingness to favor EJE on movements where EJE can provide better service (see EJE-10 at; Danz I VS at 9) offers real world proof of that economically logical principle.
+Conrail's current willingness to favor EJE on movements where EJE can provide better service (see EJE-10 at; Danzl VS at 9) offers real world proof of that economically logical principle.
 And, this is in a world where Conrail controls IHB through 51 percent ownership.
 After the transaction, neither CSX nor NS will have that large an economic interest in IHB.
 See n.15, above.
 Any alleged "incentive" to favor IHB will be cut drastically.

-iii.
 EJE's Complaint About Its Difficulty in Competing With IHB for Jointly Served Shippers is Tidily "Fixed" by Its Proposed Acquisition of IHB.

 EJE makes no attempt to deny -- and readily admits -- that it and IHB directly compete to serve a number of shippers.
 EJE-10 at 8-9.
 These shippers would lose one of the two rail options available to them today if the responsive application were granted. [[ shippers without offering a solution EJE ensures that it will not lose out in the market place.
+But it also ignores a considerable body of Board and ICC precedent.